Will-Smith11/arbiter/README.md

 - investigating risk, capital efficiency, rebalancing strategies, and portfolio replication (or performance).
 (LPs, funds, quants, traders)
 - Engineering and testing new financial products built on top of more primitive financial products (DeFi firms and academics)

-## Features:

-For our next beta release, we will be focusing on the following features:

 ## Build From Source

 First, clone the repository to your local environment so